Emmy, the Algebra System: Classical Mechanics Chapter One

 Calculate the z-component of the angular momentum of an arbitrary path in rectangular and spherical coordinates.

-(def rectangular-state (up 't
+(define rectangular-state (up 't

 (up 'x 'y 'z)

-(up 'xdot 'ydot 'zdot)))
+(up 'xdot 'ydot 'zdot)))#'mentat-collective.emmy.sicm-ch01/rectangular-state(define spherical-state (up 't

-(up 'r )
+(up 'r 'θ 'φ)

-(up 'rdot 'θdot 'φdot)))
+(up 'rdot 'θdot 'φdot)))#'mentat-collective.emmy.sicm-ch01/spherical-state(define ((ang-mom-z m) local)

-(get (cross-product xyz (* m v)) 2)))
+(ref (cross-product xyz (* m v)) 2)))#'mentat-collective.emmy.sicm-ch01/ang-mom-z(tex

 (up